tokamak-network/darius-tutorial/cross-dom-comm/README.md

 ## Conclusion

-You should now be able to control contracts on Tokamak from Ethereum or the other way around.
+You should now be able to control contracts on Darius from Goerli or the other way around.